Kawa-oneechan/firrhna-project-docs/translations.md

 Catch me if you can! | eun teura'il shia kla'ite!
 Come with me if you want to live. | vil eun prihil shia runfhi rhfial.
 Coming back to where you started is not the same as never leaving. | hemri lureanwa rulvith prihnite usiti lamve aivu nar oen.
 Darmok and Jalad, at Tanagra.
 Temba, his arms wide.
-Shaka, when the walls fell. | darmok em'ialad, um tanagra. temba, vil eklithe charhi. shaka, fahri hasel vamnwai.
+Shaka, when the walls fell. | darmok em'ialad, um tanakhra. temba, vil eklithe charhi. shaka, fahri hasel vamnwai.
 Dead or alive, you're coming with me! | kvuthirm nuri runfhirm, vil eun prihite!
 Dear reader, you are reading | biumhu aevashfhra, aevash oe'ite Despite the constant negative press covfefe. | dhati abmetaw utem surthe mlivfefe.